 Phase four is what we call integration, in this case to optimise posterior oblique subsystem (POS) operation, which is a synergy of muscles that resist forward bending (flexion) and turning in.
 This consists of the gluteus and latissimus dorsi muscles so a pulling action along with a hip extension exercise is needed.
 Here we use a squat to row exercise with a resistance band, for example.
 Form is more important than load here as it is about cementing a movement pattern rather than endurance or strength building.

-I utilise this process either as a warm-up, or as a 30-minute circuit.
+I utilise this process either as a warm-up, or as a 30-minute circuit, routine as follows:

 So, there you have an example of some exercises to improve posture, a basic corrective exercise routine for forward head posture, in this case.
 Part 2 will deal with postural dysfunction around the pelvic hip complex.
 I hope you’ve taken something away from reading this and that it helps in some way.
 Whatever exercise regime you embark on it’s important to listen to your body – it will tell you what’s going on if you tune in and pay attention!
 That said, try not to just give in to discomfort, indeed the point of this post is to show that it’s possible to move beyond a pain situation and restore peace and harmony in the human movement system.
 Please do not simply fade away into a decrepit state because you can’t do something or you think you’re too old.
 The first of those two points is only ever temporary, and the second is just conditioning from society and need not apply.
 Age is not the enemy but doing nothing is.
 Corrective exercise can get you back on the path to optimal, pain-free movement once again!